-The Comorian live on a group of islands in the Indian Ocean between Madagascar and Mozambique, Africa.
+Comorians live on a group of islands in the Indian Ocean between Madagascar and Mozambique, Africa.
 The Comoros chain consists of four main islands plus several smaller ones.
 Mwali, AKA Mohéli, is one of the four larger islands.
-The different Comorian groups, take their name from the particular island on which they live.
+The different Comorian groups take their name from the particular island on which they live.
 Thus we have the Mwali Comorians.
 Mwali Comorian communities can be found on Mwali Island as well as in Madagascar.
 Each island has their own language.

-Most of the islanders work as farmers or fishermen, while a few breed cattle, sheep, goats, and donkeys.
+Most of the Mwali islanders work as farmers or fishermen, while a few raise cattle, sheep, goats, and donkeys.
 A small number work in industry or in jobs relating to tourism.
 The basic diet of Mwali Comorians consists of rice, potatoes, corn, fish, coconut, and bananas.
 They also grow sweet potatoes, citrus fruits and pineapples.

-Over one-quarter of all the Comorian live in cities; but whether in rural or urban areas, housing on the island is generally of poor quality.
-Although French and Arabic are the official languages of the islands, the Comorian speak their own Swahili dialect.
+Over one-quarter of all Mwali Comorians live in cities; but whether in rural or urban areas, housing on the island is generally of poor quality.

-The physical needs of the Comorian are numerous.
-Major problems on the Comoros Islands include poverty, disease, and hunger.
+The physical needs of Comorians are numerous.
+Major problems on the Comoros Islands include poverty, disease and hunger.
 Educational levels are low, and less than half of the population is literate.

 There is a shortage of hospitals and doctors, and many people suffer from illnesses and chronic malnutrition.
 Because of a poor water supply, good hygiene is lacking.
 Such problems contribute to a high death rate, especially among young children.

 The spiritual needs of the Comorians are even greater than their physical needs.
 Though freedom of religion exists on the islands, evangelism is not well received by these Muslims.
 Their commitment to Islam, coupled with involvement in occult practices, has made these people difficult to reach.